 Essentially, the neighborhood is entering its third generation of residents.
 The first generation of owners, who were predominantly white and Jewish, lived in the community from about 1920 to 1960.
 The second generation was made up largely of African Americans who moved in from about 1960 to 2000 and became a majority.

-Now, as newer residents of varied races, ethnicities, sexual orientations, ages and life stages move in, the neighborhood’s makeup is more diverse than ever.
+Now, as newer residents of varied races, ethnicity, sexual orientations, ages and life stages move in, the neighborhood’s makeup is more diverse than ever.

 Over the past two decades or so, activists have pushed to clean up intermittent crime and neglect.